-Tests were performed in three microcomputers: one with INTEL CELERON processor, 1.5 GHz of "clock" and 1.0 GBytes of RAM (notebook), the second with an AMD SEMPRON (tm) 2600+ processor, 1.83 GHz of "clock" and 512 MBytes of RAM (desktop) and the third with an INTEL CELERON processor, 2.13 GHz of "clock" and 1.0 GBytes of RAM (notebook).
+Tests were performed in one personal computer Notebook with Dual Core Intel Pentium processor of 2.30 GHz of "clock" and 2.0 GBytes of RAM.
 As the interest of this work is steady state problems, it is necessary to define a criterion which guarantees the convergence of the numerical results.
-The criterion adopted was to consider a reduction of no minimal four (4) orders of magnitude in the value of the maximum residual in the calculation domain, a typical CFDcommunity criterion.
+The criterion adopted was to consider a reduction of no minimal four (4) orders of magnitude in the value of the maximum residual in the calculation domain, a typical CFD-community criterion.
 The residual of each cell was defined as the numerical value obtained from the discretized conservation equations.
-As there are nine (9) conservation equations to each cell, the maximum value obtained from these equations is defined as the residual of this cell.
+As there are eleven (11) conservation equations to each cell, the maximum value obtained from these equations is defined as the residual of this cell.
 Hence, this residual is compared with the residual of the other cells, calculated of the same way, to define the maximum residual in the calculation domain.
 In the simulations, the attack angle was set equal to zero.